The double life of a Russian 'spy' beheaded by Islamic State

 In 2008, Russia's then Interior Minister, Rashid Nurgaliev, visited the orphanage to talk to potential new recruits for the Suvorov academy, an new elite military school.

-According to orphanage staff, Khasiev, then 16, was keen to enrol but was rejected as too old.
+According to orphanage staff, Khasiev, then 16, was keen to enroll but was rejected as too old.
 His best friend at the orphanage, Minkail Temiev, did qualify.

 TRUE CHECHEN?